Fahani/webrobocomp.github.io/gsoc/2005/kripasandhu-sarkar/page2.md

 7. Few other Utility classes which fits the needs and design for the library.

-###Milestones and things learnt: In the next blog I’ll add the different sources I used to design and implement the above tasks and the things I learnt in this process.
+###Milestones and things learnt: In the next blog Iâ€™ll add the different sources I used to design and implement the above tasks and the things I learnt in this process.

 * * *